CamilleMorlighem/REACT2cities/ReadMe.md

 #### 1. Select malaria prevalence surveys

-Through function `select.malaria.data`, the code selects surveys in the database (1) that were conducted over the 2005-2016 period, (2) that only include participants younger than 16 years old and (3) that are not Demographic and Health Surveys (DHS).
+Through function `select.malaria.data`, the code selects surveys in the [database](#malaria-prevalence-data) (1) that were conducted over the 2005-2016 period, (2) that only include participants younger than 16 years old and (3) that are not Demographic and Health Surveys (DHS).
 You can change the following parameters for selecting malaria surveys :

 * `max_age` : integer defining maximum age of survey participants
-* `survey_date` : R vector with two integers respectively defining the start and end years of the considered time period
+* `survey_date` : vector with two integers respectively defining the start and end years of the considered time period
 * `select_DHS` : boolean defining whether to select DHS or not